 There are three possible well locations that are lightly noted in many published garden plans but never discussed or mentioned.9 These are located at the northwestern, the southwestern, and southeastern corners of the enclosure wall.
 The well that may have been located in the northwestern corner of the enclosure wall was mentioned during the restoration process by design firms bidding for the job.10 There is also a large tank behind Nizam al-Din's chilla-khana that is visible in photographs.
 Nizamuddin Urban Renewal Initiative has not released all of their documentation about the water system at Humayun's Garden Tomb.

-In order to supply this water demand, Nizamuddin Urban Renewal Initiative has made the following discoveries and changes:
+While figuring out how to supply the water for the garden's demand, Nizamuddin Urban Renewal Initiative made the following discoveries and changes:

 "A series of systematic excavations were carried out to understand better the garden and its relationship to the building and adjoining features, such as the river.
 Amongst key features discovered were aqueducts, terra cotta pipes, fountain mechanisms, wells, siphons and copper pipes.
 These features, among other factors, formed the brief of the project as they indicated original garden levels and water movement patterns."11